Puppy-Proofing Your Home: Safety Tips

 Kitchen

 When it comes to securing hazardous areas in your home, the kitchen is definitely high on the list.
 With hot stoves, sharp knives, and potentially harmful cleaning products, it's important to create a safe environment for both you and your furry friend.
 Start by keeping all harmful substances, such as cleaning products and chemicals, locked away in cabinets that are out of your puppy's reach.
 Additionally, make sure to secure any loose wires or cords that may pose a tripping hazard, as well as tuck away any tempting items on countertops or low shelves that could be hazardous if ingested.
-Lastly, consider using baby gates or barriers to prevent your puppy from entering the kitchen unsupervised.
+Lastly, consider using gates or barriers to prevent your puppy from entering the kitchen unsupervised.

 Bathroom